openebs-archive/openebs-docs/docs/iscsiclient.md

 ### GKE

 GKE COS (Container Optimized OS) does not come with iSCSI client and does not allow to install iSCSI client.
-Hence, OpenEBS does not work on K8S clusters which are running COS version of the image on the worker nodes
+Hence, OpenEBS does not work on K8S clusters which are running COS version of the image on the worker nodes.

 Select Ubuntu as the image version for the node pools in the custom settings.
 For setting up iSCSI clients on Ubuntu nodes, see the [instructions above](/docs/next/iscsiclient.html#install-iscsi-client)

 ### AKS

-Azure you need to verify the open-iscsi packages are installed and running the service on the kubelet.
+On Azure you need to verify the open-iscsi packages are installed and running the service on the kubelet.
 This can be checked by  connecting to the nodes through SSH using public IP addresses by running the following command.

 ```
 ssh azureuser@40.xx.yyy.zzz